grafana/loki/docs/sources/configuration/_index.md

 [scheduler_worker_concurrency: <int> | default = 5]
 ```

-## queryrange_config
+## query_range

-The queryrange_config configures the query splitting and caching in the Loki query-frontend.
+The `query_range` block configures query splitting and caching in the Loki query-frontend.

 ```yaml
 # Split queries by an interval and execute in parallel, 0 disables it.
 You